systemd-boot, sd-boot — A simple UEFI boot manager

 Note that unless configured otherwise in the UEFI firmware, systemd-boot will use the US keyboard layout, so key labels might not match for keys like +/-.

-The files systemd-boot reads generally reside on the UEFI ESP which is usually mounted to
+The files systemd-boot processes generally reside on the UEFI ESP which is

-runtime. systemd-boot reads runtime configuration such as the boot timeout and default entry from
+exists. systemd-boot reads runtime configuration such as the boot timeout and default

 Loader Specification are read from